gomes-lab/SARA_ScienceAdvances/README.md

 ## Active learning set up

 Process the `legendre_coefficients.json` and `bias.json` files using the `inner_data_organizer.jl` script in `SARA.jl/ScienceAdvances2021/inner/`.
 Make sure to adjust the path variable in the script to match the location of the `.json` files.
-Using a version of Julia greater than 1.6.2, execute the `install.jl` file in `GaussianDistributions.jl` and `SARA.jl`, in that order.
+Using a version of Julia later than 1.6.2, execute the `install.jl` file in `GaussianDistributions.jl` and `SARA.jl`, in that order.
 If the add operation of `GaussianDistributions.jl` for `SARA.jl` fails, add the package locally by typing `]add path/to/GaussianDistributions.jl\` in the REPL.
 After that, everything is set up for the active learning benchmarks.